National Library of Australia Fellowships | National Library of Australia (NLA)

 • your research supports writing a literary work or creating an artistic work.
 These projects are supported through the National Library’s Creative Arts Fellowships.

-Your application should demonstrate knowledge of the National Library’s collections that are relevant to your project.
-Before you begin your application, research the Library's collections to identify the primary collections and supplementary collections that you will access at the Library.
+Before you begin your application, research the Library's collections to identify the primary collections you intend to use .
 This can be done using the Library catalogue.
 The Library’s Ask a Librarian service may also provide some guidance to finding material on the catalogue if required.
-While your list is unlikely to be definitive at this point in the project, applicants who do not show how the Library’s collections will support their proposed research will not be successful.
+While your list is unlikely to be definitive at the time of application, applicants who do not show how the Library’s collections will support their proposed research will not be successful.

-Your application should address the following criteria:
+Your application should demonstrate the following:

-• the project’s potential for increasing public knowledge of the National Library’s collections.
+• the project’s potential benefit to wider scholarship and/or professional practice, as well as the potential for increasing public knowledge of the National Library’s collections

 Your application will need to include:

-• a short, biographical statement.
+• a short, biographical statement

 • a CV (maximum two A4 pages)